WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20230411-project_proposal_content_report_moderation.md

     description.
     [I opened this discussion to further explore these ideas](https://github.com/WordPress/openverse/discussions/1175).

-Computer vision based safety tools are covered in the next section as they're sufficiently complicated to warrant their own set of considerations.
+Computer vision based enhancements to Django admin are covered in a subsequent section as it is sufficiently complicated to warrant its own set of considerations.

 ### Bulk moderation actions (requirement 3)